-- Do not operate the engine for an extended period of time without proper exhaust ventilation. - Keep the work area well ventilated and free of any inflammable materials.
-Special care should be taken when handling any inflammable or poisonous materials, such as gasoline, refrigerant gas, etc. When working in a pit or other enclosed area, be sure to properly ventilate the area before working with hazardous materials.
+Do not operate the engine for an extended period of time without

+Keep the work area well ventilated and free of any flammable materials.
+Special care should be taken when handling any flammable or poisonous materials, such as gasoline, refrigerant gas, etc. When working in a pit or other enclosed area, be sure to properly ventilate the area before working with hazardous materials.